 Keep it covered

-If you’re fortunate enough to have a garage – and you haven’t been tempted to turn it into a junk room – then this is ideal for keeping your car safe and protected from the elements while it’s not in use.
+If you’re fortunate enough to have a garage – and you haven’t been tempted to turn it into a junk room – then this is ideal for keeping your car safe and protected from the winter weather while it’s not in use.

 Before leaving your car under wraps, check the windows are fully closed and do what you can to keep away animals like rats or mice that might try and make their home in your vehicle.
 Auto Express recommends stuffing clean rags into the exhaust pipe and any other areas animals could nest.
 Before driving again, make sure you look under the bonnet to see if any wires or belts have been chewed on.